LachlanDog/TheWik2/people/Avandra.md

 Magnificent sword in hand

-Old man, armour matches design of her sword -- skeletal wings [[Lyregren]]
+Old man, armour matches design of her sword -- skeletal wings [[../Insights/Lyregren]]

 “Avadra, 3 seconds”

 And then they both lash out in time against some invisible creature, shifting in the darkness, incorporeal

 Finally, a vision of some dragon -- A VOID DRAGON

 ---